Fact: 58% of shoppers leave due to poor experience.

 It is because of listing pages that a business can rank on search engines, and ensure the latter can create rankings for different products as well.

-Think about it this way: without product listings, businesses would only be left with product tables, which the search engines wouldn’t be able to read effectively.
+Without product listings, businesses would only be left with product tables, which the search engines wouldn’t be able to read effectively.

 2. Are there any product listing page design templates?